 Now on to the vanilla beans, these were expensive.
 There was no way I was going to buy them in the store at about $5 a bean, because I needed 10 vanilla beans.
 There are a lot of sources online, but I wanted to order it from someone reputable.
 I decided to order the Vanilla Beans from Amazon.

 As far as the cost, overall this is cheaper than most store bought real vanilla extract.
 It will depend on where you buy your vanilla though.
 If you buy it from a warehouse store like Sam’s or Costco it may be cheaper to buy it.
 But I am not doing this for the cost.
 I am doing it so that I know what is in it.
 Also, from what I have read online homemade extracts taste much better.

 This project is really easy, but it does take patience.
 All you do is make a slice down the side of the vanilla beans.
 You want to cut into the bean, but not completely through the bean.

 You then place 10 beans into a bottle of vodka.

 Then you let it sit for several months, shaking it once a week.
 I dated the bottle so that I would know the date I started it.

 Here is what my vanilla looked like at one week.

 See it is already looking like vanilla extract.
 I will keep you posted on my vanilla project.
 My vanilla should be ready to use in a few more weeks.
 I am curious to see if I see a difference then using the store bought extracts.
 I do know that I will now have a really large supply of vanilla.

-So have any of you every done this?
+So have any of you ever made homemade vanilla extract?
 If so is it better?
 Do you think it is cheaper?